heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/02-code-examples/99-traefik-with-dns-challenge/README.md

 - Make use of the
   [DNS challenge](https://doc.traefik.io/traefik/https/acme/#dnschallenge) to
-  generate HTTPS certificates, even if Traefik is not publicly accessible
+  generate HTTPS certificates, even if Traefik is not publicly accessible.
-- Generate a common HTTPS certificate for all the services (wildcard certificate)
+- Make use of a Basic Authentication middleware to protect the Traefik dashboard with a username and password.

 ## Prerequisites